10 Best Auto Insurance Companies in Tennessee for 2025 (Top Providers in TN)

 Michelle Robbins Licensed Insurance Agent

-Erie’s 12% new car discount makes its already low $98 monthly full coverage even more affordable if you’re driving something fresh off the lot.
-State Farm’s 17% bundling deal is a great option for families who combine home and auto coverage under one policy.
+Erie’s 12% new car discount makes its already low $98 full coverage even easier on your wallet if you’re behind the wheel of something fresh off the lot.
+And if you’re bundling home and auto policies, State Farm’s 17% discount is a great option, especially for families looking for the best insurance companies for home and auto in Tennessee.

 Discounts are great, but they’re not the only way to lower your car insurance bill in Tennessee.
 Some everyday choices can go a long way in helping you keep costs down.